anklimov/lighthub/README.md

 * HTTPClient (for AVR)                  https://github.com/anklimov/HTTPClient or https://github.com/arduino-libraries/ArduinoHttpClient for other platforms
 * aJson                                 https://github.com/anklimov/aJson
 * CmdArduino                            https://github.com/anklimov/CmdArduino
-* EEPROM (standard for AVR) or DueFlashStorage for DUE
+* EEPROM (standard for AVR) or DueFlashStorage for DUE: https://github.com/sebnil/DueFlashStorage
 * ModbusMaster                          https://github.com/anklimov/ModbusMaster
 * pubsubclient-2.6
 * DMXSerial-master (for AVR)            https://github.com/anklimov/DMXSerial
 * Ethernet                              https://github.com/anklimov/Ethernet
 * SPI (standard)

-Portation from AVR Mega 2560 to SAM3X8E (Arduino DUE) done since v 0.96
+Portation from AVR Mega 2560 to SAM3X8E (Arduino DUE) done since v 0.96 and tested against Wiznet 5100 Ethernet shield and Wiznet 5500 Ethernet module

 # Platforms specific details:

-AVR version is basic and has all functions
-*DMX-out is software (DMXSimple) on pin3
+AVR version is basic, long tome in production and have all functions *DMX-out is software (DMXSimple) on pin3

-**SAM3X8E**:
+**SAM3X8E**: (Tested.
+Recomended hardware at current moment)
 * default PWM frequency
 * both, DMX-in and DMX-out are hardware USART based.
 Use USART1 (pins 18 and 19) for DMX-out and DMX-in

-**ESP8266**:
+**ESP8266**: (Developed but not tested in production)
 * DMX-OUT on USART1 TX
 * DMX-IN - not possible to deploy in ESP8266
 * Modbus - disabled.
 Might be configured in future on USART0 instead CLI/DEBUG

 since v.
 0.97:
+Mega and DUE:

-There is first attempt to use Wiznet 5500  (still not stable enough) Need to use compiler directive -D Wiz5500 and https://github.com/anklimov/Ethernet2 library
+Need to use compiler directive -D Wiz5500 and https://github.com/anklimov/Ethernet2 library to compile with Wiznet 5500 instead 5100

-Prefered way to compile project is using platformio toolchain, suitable for Arduino Due, and Arduino Mega2560, but work is still in progress.
+Prefered way to compile project is using platformio toolchain, suitable for Arduino Due, and Arduino Mega2560

 # Due compilation issue "USART0_Handler redefinition"
 Please, open  /variants/arduino_due_x/variant.cpp file, then add USART0_Handler method definition like this